Welcome to the 14th annual Toronto Queer Arts & Culture Festival

 Queer West Fest showcases the best of west end queer culture by taking over various establishments, some queer operated and the others queer positive.
 One annual event is held in the Church St gay village, namely the Queer West International Film Festival on Saturday August 9th.

 The Arts Festival is a little smaller this year, lasting only four days instead of the usual ten.
-Organizers found it harder to find volunteer event managers, that we could train, due to the many larger than normal festivals, being held during the summer.
+Organizers found it harder to find volunteer event managers, that we could train, due to the many larger than normal festivals, being held in June.

 The Details: 99 Sudbury Street, Queer West Village, Toronto Ontario.
 Map (https://goo.gl/maps/qLoqa) just south of the Queen Street West and Dovercourt Road neighbourbood.
 A customized, eclectic menu will be available for purchase at each show, crafted by 99 Sudbury’s in-house chefs.
 Tickets can be purchased at